NottingHack/members-guide/organisation.rst

 More specific activites are managed by teams within the Hackspace, a list of which can be found below.
 Please remember the Hackspace is a community and not a service; we can't guarantee tool uptime or material availability.
 The teams are all members like yourself, who volunteer their time to help make the space better.

 Want to get involved in a team?
 Drop them an email, or ask them when they're in the space.
+You can find more information about Teams on the wiki: https://wiki.nottinghack.org.uk/wiki/Teams

 Safety - safety@nottinghack.org.uk
 ``````````````````````````````````
 Safety at Nottingham Hackspace is paramount.
-As part of this the safety team ensure that protective equipment is available, monitor safety of our tools, and identify any new risks that may appear.
+The trustees are primarily responsible for safety but members can offer assistance to ensure that protective equipment is available, monitor safety of our tools, and identify any new risks that may appear.

 Please remember: **Wear protective equipment when using tools.** Be sure to read, understand, and follow all the safety rules needed for power tools.
 Using tools properly reduces risk of injury to yourself and others.